joedolson/my-tickets/src/readme.txt

 == Changelog ==

+= 1.7.12 =

+* Bug fix: If event has been deleted, exit early in payment UI.
+* Style change on payment page
+* Text change on payment page

 = 1.7.11 =

 * Bug fix: 'Sell tickets on this post' checkbox appeared twice in post meta box